 CCTV, video and telephone call recordings

-GenesisCare uses CCTV at some centres for security purposes only and areas monitored by CCTV are signposted.
+We use CCTV at some treatment locations for security and safety purposes only and areas monitored by CCTV are signposted.

-If photographs are taken during your treatment, a separate consent form will be given to you for your signature.
+If photographs are taken for marketing purposes a separate consent form will be given to you for your signature.

-Phone calls to GenesisCare are recorded for training and monitoring purposes.
+We record phone calls for training and monitoring purposes.